 Aaron felt a like a person in-between stages of life, neither here nor there.
 He loves the outdoors as much as I do, and so it made for an easy friendship.
 I invited him to Outdoor Retailer in SLC in January of 2017 and we walked the floor together and he got a sneak peek into the outdoor industry and all that it can offer.
 Sitting in a coffee shop that afternoon, we talked about his tiny house, his passions, and what he wanted to do.

 It became obvious that he loves building things that have equal parts function and beauty.
 His penchant for disappearing into the wilderness for weeks at a time on backpacking trips confirmed the underlying wanderlust he has, and that so many of us crave.
 We went back and forth and forth with our own anecdotes on what the dream is, not just for ourselves but for anyone yearning to get out of the city or neighborhood and onto the next adventure.
 Enter, vans.
 Their ease of use and mobility made it an obvious transition from tiny home to adventure-mobiles.

 Obviously much different that a stationary home, the basics of wood-working, electrical, and an eye for a beautiful and functional design still applied.
 We had a lot of details to work out, but that we were on the right track.
 I am a fan of rapid prototyping and gave him a proposal: I would buy a van, give him 30 days and a budget to make it awesome.
-If he could do that, I would start a van conversion company with him.
+If he could do that, I would start a van conversion company with him in Colorado.